Ahmed-Bayoumy/ddmo/README.md

 📖 **Documentation:** <https://ahmed-bayoumy.github.io/ddmo/>

-**Data-Driven Models for Optimization** — lightweight surrogate models built on NumPy and SciPy.
+**Data-Driven Models for Optimization** — data-fit models built on NumPy and SciPy.

 `ddmo` fits cheap approximations of expensive functions (simulations, experiments) from a set of samples, so an optimizer can query the surrogate instead of the true function.